 Semantic functions

-This article covers semantic functions and how they can help data scientists and data engineers discover functions that are relevant to the FabricDataFrame or FabricSeries on which they're working.
+This article describes semantic functions and how they can help data scientists and data engineers discover functions that are relevant to the FabricDataFrame or FabricSeries they're working on.
+Semantic functions are part of the Microsoft Fabric semantic link feature.

-FabricDataFrames dynamically expose semantic functions based on logic defined by each function.
-For example, the is_holiday function shows up in the autocomplete suggestions when you're working on a FabricDataFrame containing both a datetime column and a country column.
+A FabricDataFrame dynamically exposes semantic functions based on the logic each function defines.
+For example, the is_holiday function appears in the autocomplete suggestions when you work on a FabricDataFrame that contains both a datetime column and a country column.

-Each semantic function uses information about the data types, metadata (such as Power BI data categories), and the data in a FabricDataFrame or FabricSeries to determine its relevance to the particular data on which you're working.
+Each semantic function uses information about the data, data types, and metadata (like Power BI data categories) in the FabricDataFrame or FabricSeries to determine its relevance to the particular data you're working on.

 Semantic functions are automatically discovered when annotated with the @semantic_function decorator.
-You can think of semantic functions as being similar to C# extension methods applied to the popular DataFrame concept.
+You can think of semantic functions as being like C# extension methods applied to the DataFrame concept.

 Semantic functions are available in the autocomplete suggestions when you work with a FabricDataFrame or FabricSeries.
-You can use ctrl+space to trigger autocomplete.
+Use Ctrl+Space to trigger autocomplete.

 Screenshot of semantic functions in autocomplete suggestions.